 THE LETTER FROM THE I.R.S.

-The initial contact from the IRS’ Examination Division is usually a letter.
+The initial contact from the IRS' Examination Division is usually a letter.
 Receiving an IRS letter which informs you that one or more of your tax returns have been selected for an audit is a jarring experience.
-It’s akin to having a rug suddenly pulled out from under you.
-Though it may be a cliché to use that phrase, it’s an apt metaphor to describe the sudden and unexpected impact such a letter may have.
+It's akin to having a rug suddenly pulled out from under you.
+Though it may be a cliché to use that phrase, it's an apt metaphor to describe the sudden and unexpected impact such a letter may have.
 The reaction to it varies with each person.
 Some respond with anger while others put the letter away to avoid dealing with it.
 Some experience guilt, while others feel remorse.
 Some busy themselves with other facets of their life in an effort to reaffirm the familiar over the unknown.
-Most of us experience fear.
+Most of us experience some level of fear.

 THE PROCEDURE